 Welcome to homeschooling in Tennessee!
 Tennessee has three ways you can homeschool.
 You have the option of being (1) an independent homeschooler (registered with the state), or (2) registered with a Church-Related School (CRS) or (3) registered as a satellite school of a Church-Related School (The Jeter Memo.)
 As a result, the number of days and hours to be taught would depend on where you are registered (State=4 hours*180 days).
 Kay Brooks, TnHomeEd, is one of several good contacts about homeschooling in Tennessee.
 Others are in the links below.
-[Note: you may contact Kay about Tennessee Homeschooling concerns.
+[Note: Kay has taken down TnHomeEd.
 Contact Ann Zeise, the webmaster, about general homeschooling concerns through the “Contact” About link at the top of this page.]

 Church-Related School Lists